OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/micro-focus-alm-and-jira-integration.md

 </p>

 ## Select Projects and Entities
->**Note**: If you receive the following error: **PKIX certification path not found** and the projects and entities don’t load properly, then [import SSL certificate](../../getting-started/ssl-certificate-configuration.md) onto OpsHub Integration Manager’s Java KeyStore before you proceed.
+>**Note**: If you receive the following error: **PKIX certification path not found** and the projects and entities don’t load properly, then [import SSL certificate](../../getting-started/ssl-certificate-configuration.md) onto <code class="expression">space.vars.SITENAME</code>’s Java KeyStore before you proceed.

 * In the Add Project(s) to Sync section, select the projects you want to synchronize between Jira and Micro Focus ALM by clicking them.
-For example, here we select OpsHub Integration Manager Demo Project from Jira and TestProject from Micro Focus ALM.
+For example, here we select <code class="expression">space.vars.SITENAME</code> Demo Project from Jira and TestProject from Micro Focus ALM.
 * Once the projects are selected, define the source project and target project:
   * If you select forward arrow (>) icon, the data would flow from Jira to Micro Focus ALM.
   * If you select backward arrow (<), the data flow would from Micro Focus ALM to Jira.